 - Needle Nose Pliers

 These lines fit exactly like stock.
 Make sure to spin them to a relaxed and desired angle before tightening the fittings.
 The fitting on the caliper should be parallel with the ground, at a 90-degree angle to the rotor.
 The fitting on the body should be secured using the OEM clip.
 Make sure to clean up any spilled brake fluid.
+Torque the banjo-bolt to 12lb-ft.

 The front lines fit a bit differently than stock.
 They have been sized for compatibility with our 365mm BBK, as well as the OEM setup.
-Make sure to pay attention to the L and R stickers on the lines, it will help prevent any mixups.

 Here is a photo of the Right brake line installed correctly.
 Please note the orientation of the bracket on the knuckle.
+Torque the banjo bolt to 12lb-ft.

 Once the lines are installed, slide the line within the bracket to a relaxed position.
 They will feel stiffer than the OEM rubber hoses.
 Make sure to use the OEM clips at the body, and turn the steering side to side after to make sure the line isn’t contacting anything.